dojo/docs/developer/design/loader.rst

 But, if you've got a use case you just can't do without (or are curious), take a deep breath, here we go.

-The loader enters synchronous-xdomain mode when it's in synchronous-normal mode and a module is requested that resides cross domain and therefore can't be loaded by XHR.
-When the loader shifts into synchronous-xdomain mode, the follow processes are put in place:
+The loader enters xdomain mode when it's in synchronous mode and a module is requested that resides cross domain and therefore can't be loaded by XHR.
+When the loader shifts into xdomain mode, the follow processes are put in place:

-  * any module resource that can be downloaded via synchronous XHR is downloaded as such, then the source code is converted to an AMD module on the fly and the newly converted module is evaluated.
-This publishes a (mid, deps, factory) to the loader for the given module just as if it had been an AMD module all along.
+  * any module resource that can be downloaded via XHR is downloaded as such (asynchronously), then the source code is converted to an AMD module on the fly and the newly converted module is evaluated.
+This publishes a (module-identifier, dependencies, factory) to the loader for the given module just as if it had been an AMD module all along.

   * any module resource that resides cross-domain is script injected.
 Such resources are expected to be AMD modules.
 Of course there is no way for the loader to enforce this, and some synchronous modules will load correctly--depending